Seirdy/seirdy.one/content/posts/website-best-practices.md

 The HTML standard's section 4.4.4 [covers blockquotes](https://html.spec.whatwg.org/multipage/grouping-content.html#the-blockquote-element).
 It recommends placing a `<blockquote>` element inside a `<figure>` and citations in a `<figcaption>` to show a semantic relationship between a quotation and its citation.

-Browser default stylesheets typically give `<figure>` elements extra margins on the left and right. `<blockquote>` elements have a large indent.
+Browser default stylesheets typically give `<figure>` elements extra margins on either side. `<blockquote>` elements have a large indent.
 Combining these two properties gives the final quotation an excessive visual indent, wasting precious vertical screen space.
 When quoted text contains list elements (`<ol>`, `<dl>`, `<ul>`), the indentation alone may fill most of a narrow viewport!

 I chose to remove the margins in `<figure>` elements for quotations and code snippets.
 If you're reading this page with its own stylesheet enabled, in a CSS&nbsp;2 compliant browser, you might have noticed the blockquotes on it have a minimal indent and a thick border on the left rather than a full indent.
 These two adjustments allow blockquotes containing bulleted lists to fit on most narrow viewports, even when wrapped by a `<figure>` element.